GuiGui0v0/guigui0v0.github.io/_posts/2022-10-28-Coding-Practice-9.markdown

 <iframe width=800 height=800 src="https://editor.p5js.org/GuiGui0v0/full/-hgfmVVMz"></iframe>

 ### Concept
 This project transforms the circle into a fast-changing flat figure through the change of frame number, which can produce a series of visual interactions with the viewer.
-The reference shape is a fill() slow-moving circle, which is visually striking by changing the movement speed and fill and color changes, but not much interactive content.
+The reference shape is a fill() slow-moving circle, which is visually striking by changing the movement speed and fill and color changes, but not much interactive content

 ### Code Comments